perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Error and performance issues
 		- Can cause phones to be unstable
 	- Violation of organization's security policies on permitted activities with corporate devices (Example: EULA)
+	- Installing third-party tools that may be unsecure and untrusted

 #### Tools Used in Jailbreaking
 - **Tools:**